Hearts tell players that their wages will be suspended if they reject the 50 percent pay cut | Football news

 Hearts continue "open dialogue,quot; with players

-Later on Friday night, Hearts released a statement saying: "The club feels it is necessary to clarify, once again, that contrary to a media report, no 'warning' has been issued to our players. regarding agreeing to pay cuts or clause 12 that is invoked.
+On Friday night, Hearts released a statement saying: "The club feels it needs to be clarified, once again, that contrary to a media report, no 'warning' has been issued to our players regarding accept wage cuts or Clause 12 that is invoked.

-"A letter was sent to the team, on the advice of the SPFL and its legal advisers, in order to protect the Club's rights.
+"A letter was sent to the team, following the advice of the SPFL and its legal advisers, in order to protect the Club's rights.
 The email accompanying the letter stated very clearly that:

 "At this time, we have not decided to exercise this right and we are working diligently to find an alternative solution to the unprecedented financial problems facing the Club as a result of the suspension of the game."